ctphoenix/Python-Course-Material/chapter10.md

               not_typed_msg="Did you call `plt.show()`?")
 success_msg("Great work!
 According to the metric of cross-validated correlation, the random forest model clearly outperforms the linear model.")
 ```
-It's well worth noting that many movies make zero dollars, which is quite extreme and apparently difficult to predict.
-Let's see if the random forest model fares any better.
-Like the linear regression model, predicting whether a movie will make no money at all seems quite difficult.

 --- type:NormalExercise lang:python xp:100 skills:2 key:a0ae0c80a0
 ## Exercise 4